Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 Let's suppose you were to take a trip driving across the country.
 And assume you didn't have a roadmap.
 You would likely take wrong turns, backtrack, and zigzag your way across the country, assuming you even make it.
 That's the same with inventing.
 Without a roadmap, you'll likely waste time and money.

 To help you succeed I've created the Invention Success Kit.
-This step-by-step system combines marketing, sales, and development in one complete package.
-This system provides you with a clear roadmap to get your product idea to market quickly and easily.
+This step-by-step system provides you with a clear roadmap to get your product idea to market quickly and easily.

-With the Invention Success Kit, you'll learn the steps to get to market, methods to protect and evaluate your ideas, make a prototype, get your product manufactured, self-market or license your idea, and much, much more.
+With the Invention Success Kit, you'll learn the steps to get to sell to a manufacturer for a lump sum, or license for a stream of royalties.

 Real-World Information You Can Use - Follow My Invention Roadmap

-You'll learn the same methods used by successful people and companies.
-The difference is that now for the first time the Invention Success Kit brings all the key information together into one easy to learn guide.
+You'll learn the same methods used by successful inventors.
+The difference is that now for the first time the Invention Success Kit brings all the key information together into one easy to follow guide.

 The Product Coach Invention Roadmap